 The University of Edinburgh's school code is: G06839 (this code may also appear as 00683900 and applies to all students including those studying at Edinburgh College of Art within the University of Edinburgh- the school code G12360 is no longer in use).

-Please see US Loan Eligibility Flowchart for further details about the application process.
+Please see US Loan Eligibility Flowchart below for further details about the application process.

 1. Apply for admission at the University of Edinburgh